 To What Extent Are You Doing Victim-Thinking?

 The extent that you are doing victim-thinking is the extent that you create your own suffering.
-One thing that is certain, is that we all do this at some level, so let’s see if you can recognize yourself…
+And one thing is certain, we all do this at some level.

 Creating your own suffering

 These habitual thinking patterns are subconscious and running on autopilot.
-In other words you are not aware of them, you just experience them in the following ways and thereby creating your own suffering:
+In other words, you are not aware of them, you just experience them in the following ways and thereby create your own suffering: